Probing the isolated vector magnetic field of structured laser beams by atoms: Results and Discussion

 It should be noted that the spatial spread will cause the atom to couple to the electric quadrupole component of the field~\cite{DuanJPB2019}.
 This leads to the fact that the ${}^2 P_{1/2} \, - \, {}^2 P_{3/2}$ transition may proceed not only via the $M1$ but also the $E2$ channel.
 However, for Ar${}^{13+}$ the $E2$ channel is much weaker than the $M1$ one and does not contribute significantly to atomic population dynamics.

 The average orientation $\overline{\mathcal{A}}_{10}$ is displayed in Fig.~\ref{fig:Sigma} as a function of $\phi$ for the weights $c_1 = c_2 = 1/\sqrt{2}$.
 In order to illustrate the atom delocalization effect, calculations have been performed for $\sigma=20$ nm, $\sigma=50$ nm, as well as $\sigma=100$ nm, and compared with the ideal case of $\sigma=0$.
+Target sizes of several tens of nanometers have already been demonstrated in experiments with twisted light and single trapped ions~\cite{SchmiegelowNatCom2016,LangePRL2022}.
 As seen from the figure, the delocalization of the target atom affects the sensitivity of the orientation parameter to the phase $\phi$.
 For example, $\bigl|\overline{\mathcal{A}}_{10}\bigr|$ varies between $0$ and almost $1$ for the relatively small width $\sigma = 20$~nm.
 In contrast, for the target size of $100$~nm, which is less than a hundredth of the radius of the VB intensity ring, the average orientation lies in the range $-0.18 \leq \overline{\mathcal{A}}_{10} \leq 0.18$.
 Such an effect on the atomic orientation can complicate light polarization measurements.